Mount Flora Museum

 The museum’s curator conducts guided tours where she talks about the history of the museum and gives an insight into the City of Stirling’s history by telling local stories.
 The museum also welcomes school groups and education programs are developed according to the curriculum.
 Additional opening hours are also run during School Holidays pending availability and interest.

 The Mount Flora Meeting Room is available for hire.
-Find out more information on the Venue Hire page.
+Find out more information on the Venue and facilities page.

 Did you know?